How does it develop?

 There are three main types of surgery for cervical cancer:

-- Radical trachelectomy – the cervix, surrounding tissue and the upper part of the vagina are removed, but the womb is left in place.
-This is only suitable if cervical cancer is diagnosed at a very early stage
+- Radical trachelectomy – the cervix, surrounding tissue and the upper part of the vagina are removed, but the body of the womb is left in place.
+This cervical cancer treatment is only a suitable if the diagnosis is made at a very early stage.
+In addition lymph nodes that are related to this area are sampled to check for microscopic spread.

-- Hysterectomy – the cervix and womb are removed, which is recommended for early cervical cancer, and a course of radiotherapy may follow to help prevent the cancer coming back
+- Hysterectomy – the cervix and womb are removed, which is recommended for early cervical cancer, and in some cases a course of radiotherapy may follow to help prevent the cancer coming back.

-Radiotherapy is also an excellent alternative to surgery with a similar cure rate and has the advantage of avoiding an operation when the cancer is close to the bladder or colon.
+Radiotherapy is also considered as part of cervical cancer treatment; an alternative to surgery with a similar cure rate and has the advantage of avoiding an operation when the cancer is close to the bladder or colon.